Richard\’s son Read more [...]

 - Money matters – Good value for money.
 If you have a tight budget, tell them.
 They will tailor the funeral to suit you.

 - Parking– Parking on the forecourt at Alderman House.
-At Chesil House there is a Pay and Display car park over the road.
+At Chesil House there is a Pay and Display car park over the road, with some parking available in the courtyard in the centenaries of the building.

 Steels is a rare thing in the funeral world, a business that is so well established and highly thought of locally that other funeral directors don’t bother attempting to open a branch in competition with them.

-Having spent a day with them, we can see why.
+Having spent several days with them over the years, we can see why.
 Their standards are extremely high, they have invested heavily in continually improving the service they offer, and they are extraordinarily nice people.
 The people of Winchester are fortunate to have Steels at their service.

 Any decisions you take on engaging the services of a funeral director should be based on your views and research.
 You should not rely solely upon the views and opinions offered by us.